 These eight metrics show how your call center performs.

-- Agent Utilization Rate—this shows how an agent uses their time during a shift.
-Divide the number of hours the agent works by their availability for the score.
+- Agent Utilization Rate—This shows how an agent uses their time during a shift.
+Divide the hours the agent works by their availability for the score.
 That is, an agent scheduled to work eight hours and is engaged in calls for six hours means that their utilization score is 75% (6÷8=.75)

-- Average Call Abandonment—this metric shows how many callers simply hang up before reaching an agent, for whatever reason.
+- Average Call Abandonment—This metric shows how many callers hang up before reaching an agent for whatever reason.
 The goal of any call center is to have this number at or near zero.
-High rates of call abandonment point to understaffing, underperformance by agents, bad processes, and technology that’s not up to the task.
+High rates of call abandonment point to understaffing, underperformance by agents, flawed processes, and technology that’s not up to the task.

-- Average Handle Time, or AHT—this metric measures how long it takes one or more agents to successfully handle a caller’s issue.
-Many call centers evaluate their agents on their speed in handling callers and resolving their issues with the fastest considered the most valuable.
+- Average Handle Time, or AHT—This metric measures how long it takes one or more agents to handle a caller’s issue successfully.
+Many call centers evaluate their agents on their speed in handling callers and resolving their issues with the fastest, considered the most valuable.
 Call centers want to reduce the caller’s wait times and increase retention.
-The lower this number, the better, but too low may indicate that something is wrong.
+The lower this number, the better, but too low may indicate something is wrong.
 Callers do not want to keep calling back for the same issue or explain themselves repeatedly to different agents.
 The goal is the best outcome in the least time.
 This metric shows not only the agent’s proficiency but also includes needed improvement in technology or work processes that are not optimal.

-- Call Arrival Rate—this metric shows the frequency and number of inbound calls during a period.
-This metric is essential to determine both peak calling hours and seasonal trends so that you can hire and schedule staff knowledgeably and accordingly.
+- Call Arrival Rate—This metric shows the frequency and number of inbound calls during a period.
+This metric is essential to determine peak calling hours and seasonal trends so that you can hire and schedule staff knowledgeably and accordingly.

-- Cost per Call, or CPC—how much does each call cost, and what’s your ROI?
+- Cost per Call, or CPC—how much does each call price, and what’s your ROI?
 CPC metrics measure that cost, help you make accurate business forecasts, and where you may need to make cuts.
-Find this number by adding the total costs of doing business (labor, technology, and other related business expenses) and divide that by the total number of calls.
+Find this number by adding the total business costs (labor, technology, and other related business expenses) and divide that by the total number of calls.
 The CPC should be as low as possible to support the call center.
 High numbers indicate an inefficiency somewhere, either with agents taking too long, with the technology, or both.

-- First Call Resolution, or FCR—can your agents resolve a customer’s issue on the first call without transferring, pausing, escalating, or returning the call?
+- First Call Resolution, or FCR—Can your agents resolve a customer’s issue on the first call without transferring, pausing, escalating, or returning the call?
 The higher this number, the better.
-A related metric is repeated call rate (RCR), which shows how many customers needed multiple calls for their problem resolution.
+A related metric is repeated call rate (RCR), which shows how many customers needed multiple calls for problem resolution.

-- First Response Time, or FRT—this simple metric measures the average time a customer waits before speaking with an agent.
-As a rule, the lower your FRT, the higher likelihood of a satisfied customer.
-Higher numbers mean that you may need to change your staffing, improve your agents’ productivity, or update your telecom system to handle fluctuating call volumes.
-This is where a VoIP system can help since easy scalability is built into most systems.
+- First Response Time, or FRT, measures the average time a customer waits before speaking with an agent.
+As a rule, the lower your FRT, the higher the likelihood of a satisfied customer.
+Higher numbers mean you may need to change your staffing, improve your agents’ productivity, or update your telecom system to handle fluctuating call volumes.
+This is where a VoIP system can help since easy scalability is built into its design.

-- Percentage of Calls Blocked—this metric indicates the number of inbound callers who receive a busy signal, which can negatively impact customer experience.
+- Percentage of Calls Blocked—This metric indicates the number of inbound callers who receive a busy signal, which can negatively impact customer experience.
 A busy signal means many of your customers cannot reach an agent.
 This number needs to be as low as possible.
-A high number means that your system needs to be updated or configured to handle your call volumes as needed.
-Your staffing levels may need to be updated, or increase your agent productivity accordingly.
+A high number means that your system needs to be updated or configured to handle your call volumes as required.
+Your staffing levels may need to be updated or increase your agent productivity accordingly.

 These metrics directly impact your company’s efficiency and bottom line since they are part of the customer’s experience.